 Your students are going to enter high school soon.
 How exciting!
 To help them get ready for more advanced reading, here are some books that can help them ease into a higher level this summer.

 The Hobbit, or There and Back Again, is a classic children’s fantasy novel.
 It follows a hobbit named Bilbo Baggins as he goes on an adventure to get a share of the treasure that’s guarded by a dragon named Smaug.
 This book has lots of fantastical creatures and each chapter delves deeper into the world J. R. R. Tolkien has created!

 This novel, more commonly known as Dr. Jekyll and Mr. Hyde, was written in 1886 and takes place in London.
 Dr. Henry Jekyll is kind and well respected in his community.
 One day, he creates a potion that reveals his alter ego, the evil Mr. Edward Hyde.
-The story shows how there is good and evil in every person and displays a split personality in a thrilling way.
-This book will teach your students about the duality of man in a way that is exciting and chilling.
+Told through the eyes of a lawyer who is investigating Dr. Jekyll, this story shows how there is good and evil in every person and displays a split personality in a thrilling way.
+This book will teach your students about the duality of humans in a way that is exciting and chilling.